 It's twice as sensitive and 4.7 dB less noisy than the Equitek E100s.

-The Samson mic gets mixed reviews; some swear by it, others find it hissy.
+The Samson C01 mic gets mixed reviews; it's reportedly rather hissy.

 (2017-11-22) Dynamic Microphones (French: bobine mobile)

 A moving-coil dynamic microphone functions exactly as an ordinary speaker.
 Actually,

 a moving-coil speaker can be wired to work as a dynamic microphone, albeit a lousy one.